TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Inputs:

-  - Voice commands via Microphone.
+  - Voice commands from microphone over I2S, allowing for clear, low latency input.
+[1]
-  - System status from Control Unit.
+  - System status from Control Unit via UART for a simple and reliable method for two way communication.
+[2]
   - Power from Power Unit.

 Outputs:

-  - Chess move instructions to Control Unit.
+  - Chess move instructions to Control Unit, also using UART.
-  - Feedback to user (via Screen Display).
+  - Feedback to user (via Screen Display) using I2C for a clean and reliable way of communicating.
+[3]

 Interfaces: